How do you know if a person needs orthodontic treatment?

 At what age should an orthodontist see my child?
 Do all baby teeth have to fall before initiating orthodontic treatment?

 The American Association of Orthodontists recommends that your child be evaluated by age seven.
-Hence all baby teeth need not be gone before initiating orthodontic treatment.
+Baby teeth do not need to completely be gone before initiating orthodontic treatment.
 In fact, early detection of some orthodontic problems is important in order to take early preventive/interceptive action and avoid more difficult treatment later.
 Early treatment also potentially prevents extraction of teeth which is needed in some cases if the teeth get very crowded.
 Again, since our initial consultation is complimentary, it helps to get a consult as soon as possible.

 Can you be too old for braces?